-- a.1.
-When required by this code, hydrogeological reports for proposed uses and developments in critical aquifer recharge areas shall include the following information in addition to the general mitigation requirements listed above: - a.
+- 1. When required by this code, hydrogeological reports for proposed uses and developments in critical aquifer recharge areas shall include the following information in addition to the general mitigation requirements listed above: - a.
 Geologic setting and soils information for the site and surrounding area; - b.
 Water quality data, including pH, temperature, dissolved oxygen, conductivity nitrates, and bacteria; - c.
 Location and depth of perched water tables; - d.
-Recharge potential of facility site (permeability/transmissivity);
+Recharge potential of facility site (permeability/transmissivity); - e.

-- e.
 Hydrologic budget; - f.
 Local groundwater flow, direction, and gradient; - g.
 Location, depth, and other water quality data on the three (3) shallowest wells or springs located within one thousand (1,000) feet of the site; - h.
 Impacts on wellhead protection areas located within the proposed site; - i.
 Surface water locations within one thousand (1,000) feet of the site; - j.
-Discussion of the effects of the proposed project on groundwater quality and quantity; - Recommendations on appropriate mitigation, if any, to assure that there shall be no measurable exceedence of minimum state groundwater quality standards or measurable reduction in available quantity of groundwater; - I. Emergency management plan; and - m.
+Discussion of the effects of the proposed project on groundwater quality and quantity; - k.
+Recommendations on appropriate mitigation, if any, to assure that there shall be no measurable exceedance of minimum state groundwater quality standards or measurable reduction in available quantity of groundwater; - I. Emergency management plan; and - m.
 Containment release detection.

-a.4.3 Flood hazard reduction
+17B.05.030 Flood hazard reduction.

 The following provisions apply to actions taken to reduce flood damage or hazard and to uses, development, and shoreline modifications that may increase flood hazards.
 Flood hazard reduction measures may consist of non-structural measures, such as setbacks, land use controls, wetland restoration, dike removal, use relocation, biotechnical measures, and stormwater management programs as well as structural measures such as dikes, levees, revetments, floodwalls, channel realignment, and elevation of structures consistent with the National Flood Insurance Program.
-Additional relevant provisions are in WAC 173-26-221(2).
-[WAC 173-26-221(3)(a)]